 What are the Stages of Service Recovery Maturity?

-Service Recovery in an organization progresses through a series of stages, shown in the nearby diagram.
+Service Recovery in an organization progresses through a series of stages, shown in the nearby pyramid.
 Where do you stand?

 Stage 1, Moribund.
 There is no complaint handling.
 Angry customers are ignored.
 Drugstore.com is an example of a company with totally moribund service recovery practices.
 Letters to VPs and even the CEO about a damaged shipment go unanswered.